-Summary : This expedition takes you to the most intriguing spots in Antarctica and along the South American coast.
-Enjoy spending time ashore, kayaking, hiking, and experiencing close encounters with penguins, birds, and seals in Antarctica.
-Discover Cape Horn, the Chilean fjords, the rich wildlife of Patagonia and visit one of the most scenic national parks in the world.
-Discover Buenos Aires, known as the 'Paris of South America'.
-After a short included flight from Buenos Aires, embark from Ushuaia across the legendary Drake Passage to the Antarctic Peninsula.
-Here penguins, seals, whales, and large flocks of sea birds give life to the surreal and beautiful landscape.
+Summary : This expedition takes you to the most intriguing spots in Antarctica and along the South American Pacific coast.
+Discover Buenos Aires, known as the 'Paris of South America,' Cape Horn, the Chilean fjords, Patagonia, and visit one of the most scenic national parks in the world, Torres del Paine.
+After a short included flight from Buenos Aires, embark from Ushuaia across the legendary Drake Passage to the Antarctic Peninsula where penguins, seals, whales, and large flocks of sea birds give life to the surreal and beautiful landscape.
 Enjoy shore excursions where you will experience some of the most unique wildlife viewing on the Antarctic continent.
-After crossing the Drake Passage again, you will arrive at Cape Horn.
-This is a mystical place where two oceans meet.
-Sail onboard to the Chilean fjords, a wild and remote area that seems almost untouched by humans, with mountains plunging into icy waters.
+After re-crossing the Drake Passage, you will arrive at Cape Horn, a mystical place where the Atlantic and Pacific Oceans meet.
+Sail on to the Chilean fjords, a wild and remote area that seems almost untouched by humans, with mountains plunging into icy waters.
 The steep valleys with snow-capped mountains make a striking contrast to an otherwise green area that is rich in wildlife.
 Your journey continues along the Chilean Pacific coastline that is filled with snow-tipped volcanoes reflected in beautiful lakes, raging rivers, and lush vegetation.
 Here you will visit Torres del Paine National Park.
 Enjoy this vast, rugged and beautiful landscape, before the expedition ends in colorful Valparaiso.

 Activities : Birding, Camping, Child-Friendly, Culture, Hiking, Kayaking, Photography